MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/known-issues.md

 ## Error: invalid_client.
 The provided client secret keys are expired

 This error usually occurs when service principal (SPN) secret you used when running the PowerShell cmdlet running **Enable-AksHciArcConnection** expired.
 Visit the Azure Portal to create a new secret for your service principal (SPN).
-YOu can also use [certificate credentials for added security]/azure/active-directory/develop/active-directory-certificate-credentials).
-For example of using the cmdlet, see [Enable-AksHciArcConnection](/reference/ps/enable-akshciarcconnection.md).
+You can also use [certificate credentials for added security]/azure/active-directory/develop/active-directory-certificate-credentials).
+For example of using the cmdlet, see [Enable-AksHciArcConnection](./reference/ps/enable-akshciarcconnection.md).

 ## Next steps